jtablesaw/tablesaw/docs/gettingstarted.md

 A column is a named, one-dimensional collection of data.
 It may or may not be part of a table.
 All data in a column must be of the same type.

-Tablesaw supports columns for Strings, doubles, booleans, LocalDates, LocalTimes, and LocalDateTimes.
+Tablesaw supports columns for Strings, floats, doubles, ints, shorts, longs, booleans, LocalDates, LocalTimes, Instants, and LocalDateTimes.
 The date and time columns are comparable with the java.time classes introduced in Java 8.

 To create a column you can use one of its static *create()* methods: